November 12th, 2012Real Life and the Application of Social Engineering Part I

 This was a new way of thinking for me and I am not used to some of the professional terms used in the Social Engineering field.
 Forgive me if I take the long route explaining something that there is an acronym for that would have summed it up in 5 letters.
 Everything I learned about this field has been by trial and error, I wasn’t even aware of the phrase “Social Engineering” until a few years ago.
 I just knew that I was good at acting, which can come in handy if no one knows that fact.

 So here it goes, but I need to throw in a little more background first.
 I’m not the smartest, the handsomest, nor the nicest guy you will ever meet, but I do have one thing; a great deal of good luck, sometimes.
-Some of my friends have said, “I’m the smartest, dumbass, you will ever meet”, but I like to think that I just ‘Forrest Gump’ my way out of shit.
+Some of my friends have said, “I’m the smartest, dumbass, you will ever meet”, but I like to think that I just ‘Forrest Gump’ my way out of stuff.
 Or better put, I used to have a knack for stupidly getting into trouble, but smartly using luck to get myself out of it.

 My manipulation started, like most people, with my parents.
 I found if you asked my parents questions, they usually gave out information that seemed harmless, but was actually very useful.
 As a young child, I could remember getting busted for not taking a nap.
 I would ask my parents innocently, how they could tell.
 My mother responded that she could tell by my eyes because “they didn’t look groggy at all”.
 So, needless to say, every time after that, my eyes would look groggy when I came out from my ‘nap’.
 This was the first time I can remember manipulating someone by ‘acting’.
 To be good in the field of acting (or do what I have done, which I will describe in this story) you will need to work on your lying skills.
 Essentially, good acting is all about how well you can lie.